webdevcody/survive-the-night-sim/README.md

 6. `paste client id when prompted`
 7. `paste client secret when prompted`

+## Env Setup

+This starter project works with [convex](https://www.convex.dev) so to run you need to use the [.env.example](.env.example) file to create your own .env file.

+## Deployment

+When deploying you need to set the HOSTNAME of the application to your FQDN, such as `https://you-domain.com`

 ## Join the community

 Want to help build on this project?